charliegerard/dev-notes/README.md

 Inspired by @jbranchaud's [repo](https://github.com/jbranchaud/til) and @thoughtbot's [repo](https://github.com/thoughtbot/til)

 This project is a collection of small things I learn about different languages, frameworks and technologies.
-It consists of short markdown documents summarizing concepts or tips I'd like to share.
+It consists of short markdown documents summarising concepts or tips I'd like to share.
 The goal is to write something new everyday or as often as possible.

-Currently: 48 TILs
+Currently: 50 TILs

 ---